How does Medicare work with employer-based insurance or other coverage?

 - Medicaid never pays first for Medicare-covered services, but only pays after Medicare, employer group health plans, and/or Medigap (Medicare Supplemental) plans have paid.

-- TRICARE only pays if expenses are incurred at a Military/Veterans Hospital.
+- TRICARE only pays first if expenses are incurred at a Military/Veterans Hospital.
 Otherwise, TRICARE pays after Medicare, employer group health plans, and/or Medigap (Medicare Supplemental) plans have paid.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.